 Background: In light of the war in Ukraine and other geopolitcal events, governments, institutions, and critical infrastructure face a growing number of hybrid threats.
 Understanding the nature of hybrid threats and their potential impact on states, the public, infrastructure, society and antagonists is critical.
 Stratcom turned to 4C Strategies to develop a tool to categorise and evaluate such threats on a case by case basis.

-- Challenge: Develop an approach to better understand the impact of actions taken to reduce the risk of hybrid threats, including potential responses and subsequent outcomes.
+Challenge: Understanding and tracking the impact of actions taken to reduce the risk of hybrid threats, including potential responses and subsequent outcomes.

-- Solution: A tailored risk management model provides a structured way to define threats, stakeholders, narratives, and identify barriers, actions, reactions, and outcomes.
+Solution: A tailored risk management model, providing a structured way to define threats, stakeholders, narratives, and identify barriers, actions, reactions, and outcomes.

 Hybrid threats are on the increase

 Hybrid threats include military and non-military activities and are designed to destabilise adversaries, with the intent of influencing and/or manipulating the political decision-making process.
 The war in Ukraine and other geopolitical events has made the need to effectively prepare for and respond to these, more important than ever.